Let’s craft Halloween coffins made from your recycling!

 So they are a perfect example of making something grim, but fun using the coffin as a vessel to hold your treats in, either for trick-or-treating or just as a giveaway box!

-Having dived into my recycle bag I came across a box that I had saved which contained a sink tap, funnily enough, this packaging resembled a coffin shape.
+Having dived into my recycle bag, I came across a box that I had saved which contained a sink tap, funnily enough, this packaging resembled a coffin!

-I thought one day this would come in handy, but I am not sure yet how to use it.
+I thought this would come in handy one day although, I wasn’t sure how to use it.

-Well I thought, it’s nearly Halloween again, when all the scary ghoulish creatures, stories, fancy dress parties, or trick-or-treaters emerge!
+As Halloween was ahead of us, when all the scary ghoulish creatures, stories, fancy dress parties, and trick-or-treaters emerged, that’s when the light bulb went off!

 This is an unusual type of packaging and not everyone will have one like this, but it was an opportunity to show you how to up it a bit and give it a very spooky feel!

-Having thought about it, other types of containers could also make good treat boxes, using the Halloween theme.
+Having thought about it, other types of chocolate boxes, or containers could also make good treat boxes, using the Halloween theme.

-So I will dip into that too later.
+So I will dip into that too later on.

 Are you ready for the trick-or-treaters?